David Blok | Posted on October 3, 2020

 Residual solvents and elemental impurities are two pharmaceuticals guidelines that went into effect relatively recently.
 The current revision of the residual solvents guideline was taken into effect as of June 2017, and the current revision of the elemental impurities guideline as of January 2018.
 In this article, we’ll try and explain them to you in a shortened version without using too many technical terms.

 During the production of pharmaceuticals (APIs), certain solvents can be used in the production- or purification process.
 There are dozens of different solvents but as for an example, commonly used solvents are ethanol and acetone.

 Solvents can be used to get a greater yield out of the raw material, to ensure a certain purity, or to achieve characteristics such as the crystallized form of a raw material.

 However, it is possible that not all of these solvents are completely removed during the manufacturing process.
 If they are not properly removed, these solvents can jeopardize the quality or even the safety of a drug product.

 As this could form a risk to the end-user, certain guidelines were set up to ensure safe use of solvents.
 They’re called the ICH Q3D and USP <467> guidelines, and classify solvents in three different classes based on (amongst other things): their toxicity, carcinogenicity, and how dangerous they are to the environment,

 Class 1 solvents: Solvents not to be used.

 Class 2 solvents: Solvents only to be used within set limits.

-Class 3 solvents: Solvents with a low toxic potential, no set limits.
+Class 3 solvents: Solvents with low toxic potential, no set limits.

 Contrary to lots of pharmaceutical guidelines, these ICH and USP guidelines are actually harmonized.